Academic writing suggestions: 10 steps to a perfect PhD thesis

 Plan out your time.
 Once you have decided when you need to finish, you can create a plan that will get you to that point.
 This means that you need to decide how many words you need to finish each week.
 You can then break it down to a daily amount so you can plan around this major project and still have a life.

 Stay calm.
 If you have a plan, you will not have to worry about finishing.
+If something doesn't go according to your plan, here you go and buy thesis paper online.
 It is helpful to give yourself a little extra leeway in case of emergencies.

 Begin where you feel confident.
 Since the thesis does not have to be written in chronological order, you can begin in spot that is the most comfortable for you.
 You will experience the feeling of completion and success early so you will continue to work hard to get the job done.
 However, there are some students who prefer to get the sections done that they do not like so they can finish strong with sections that are enjoyable to write.
 Some students prefer to mix up the sections, so they focus on an interesting section, then one they find to be tedious.
 Do what is best for you and get the sections done.